-Robert Strohmeyer studied sociology, social-psychology and statistics at the University of Mannheim.
-He is currently a research fellow and PhD Candidate at the Chair for SME research & Entrepreneurship.
-He (co-) authored several research reports and book chapters and published in refereed journals such as Administrative Science Quarterly, Journal of Business Venturing, Entrepreneurship Theory & Practice and International Journal of Sociology.
-He has been awarded the Academy of Management’s (Entrepreneurship Division) and 2014 and 2015 Diana International Research Conference Best Paper Awards.
-He has been involved in numerous entrepreneurship and SME related research projects, funded by German ministries (BMBF, BMWI), European Commisssion and national research foundations (such as Fritz-Thyssen foundation).
-He spent several months as visiting researcher at Stevens Institute for Technology, Hoboken (USA) and University of Alberta (Canada).
-He has been involved in teaching lectures on entrepreneurship at the master level (such as Advanced Entrepreneurship (MAN 632), Research Seminar in Entrepreneurship (MAN 770), Applied Econometrics in Entrepreneurship and Management Research (MAN803)).
+Robert Strohmeyer studied sociology, social psychology and statistics at the University of Mannheim.
+He finished his Ph.D. in management in 2019 at the University of Mannheim with summa cum laude and is currently a Senior Researcher at the Chair for SME Research and Entrepreneurship.
+He has (co-) authored several research reports and book chapters and published in refereed journals such as Administrative Science Quarterly, Journal of Business Venturing, Entrepreneurship: Theory and Practice, as well as International Journal of Sociology.
+He has been awarded the 2008 Academy of Management’s (Entrepreneurship Division) as well as 2014 and 2015 Diana International Research Conference’s Best Paper Awards.
+He has conducted numerous entrepreneurship and SME-related research projects funded by German ministries (BMBF, BMWI), the European Commisssion and national research foundations (e.g., Fritz-Thyssen foundation).
+He was a Visiting Researcher at Stevens Institute for Technology, Hoboken (US) as well as University of Alberta, Edmonton (Canada).
+He has been teaching graduate and Ph.D. courses on entrepreneurship (such as Advanced Entrepreneurship, Research Seminar in Entrepreneurship, as well as Applied Econometrics in Entrepreneurship and Management Research).

-Tonoyan, Vartuhi, Robert Strohmeyer und Jennifer E. Jennings (2019): Gender Gaps in Perceived Start-up Ease: Implications of Sex-based Labor Market Segregation for Entrepreneurship across 22 European Countries.
-Administrative Science Quarterly (forthcoming)
+Tonoyan, Vartuhi, Robert Strohmeyer and Jennifer E. Jennings (2020): Gender Gaps in Perceived Start-up Ease: Implications of Sex-based Labor Market Segregation for Entrepreneurship across 22 European Countries.
+Administrative Science Quarterly, 65 (1):181–225.(VHB A+)

-Tonoyan, Vartuhi, Robert Strohmeyer, Moshin Habib & Manfred Perlitz (2010): Corruption and Entrepreneurship: How Formal and Informal Institutions Shape Firm Behavior in Transition and Mature Market Economies.
+Tonoyan, Vartuhi, Robert Strohmeyer, Moshin Habib and Manfred Perlitz (2010): Corruption and Entrepreneurship: How Formal and Informal Institutions Shape Firm Behavior in Transition and Mature Market Economies.
 Entrepreneurship Theory and Practice.
-34, 5: 1-34.
+34 (5):1-34.
+(VHB A)

 2015 Best Empirical Paper Award: Diana International Research Conference (Babson College, USA) This award was accompanied by a plaque and $5,000 honorarium (see: www.babson.edu/about/news-events/babs.../)